Stop Searching. Start Trusting.

 Setup Requirements

-• ⚠️Direct connection to an MCP server (bypassing the Inspector Proxy) requires the MCP server to have CORS configured to allow requests from the Inspector's origin.
+• ⚠️CORS Configuration for Direct Connections: When connecting directly to an MCP server (bypassing the Inspector proxy), the target MCP server must be configured to allow Cross-Origin Resource Sharing (CORS) requests from the Inspector's origin.

 Review RequiredView Analysis